Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 \__________________________________________
 </details>

+### 1970s

-In the **1970s** computers gradually spread from science calculations to business assistance, and robotics rendered funny androids.
-In the game of chess, with its intellectual aura, computers could give winning hints that grandmasters couldn't discern and had attributed to the minds of their opponents.
+Computers gradually spread from science calculations to business assistance, and robotics rendered funny androids.
+In chess, with its intellectual aura, computers could give winning hints that grandmasters couldn't discern and had attributed to the brains of their opponents.

+### Late 1980s -early 1990s

-In the late **1980s** - early **1990s** PCs became a mass factor at work and home.
-New thousands of enthusiasts. admired by the power of programming, and top-level, which one could hire for symbolic rates, tried to reanimate AI, giving a start kick to pseudo-sciences like _the theory of inventive problem-solving_.
+PCs have become a mass factor at work and home.
+Thousands of enthusiasts, fascinated by the power and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI, giving a start kick to pseudo-sciences like _the theory of inventive problem-solving_.

 And here we are in **2023**, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI).

+... ⌛ TO BE RECAPPED AFTER FIVE YEARS :microscope:...